2010 San Fernando massacre: Survivor's testimony

 An 18-year-old Ecuadorian, identified as "Luis", was one of the survivors of the massacre of the 72 migrants in San Fernando, Tamaulipas.
 According to his narrative, he went from his homeland to the country of Honduras, then traveled to Guatemala, where he stayed for 15 days.
 He later traveled by speedboat to Mexico, and later made it to the coastal state of Veracruz, where he was transported to Tamaulipas.
-On Saturday 22 August 2010 at around 10p.m., three trucks surrounded the vehicle in which he was traveling, and about eight heavily armed men got off their vehicles and took the migrants in two trucks.
+On Saturday 22 August 2010 at around 10 p.m., three trucks surrounded the vehicle in which he was traveling, and about eight heavily armed men got off their vehicles and took the migrants in two trucks.
 The migrants and Luis were then taken to a house where they remained there for a day, and then they were taken to the warehouse where the massacre occurred.

 Luis explained how the migrants entered the warehouse where they were killed in a row, and once they were inside, they bandaged their eyes.
 They were forced to stand up for around 20 minutes, while Luis said that he thought "they were waiting for nightfall", and then they were placed with their backs on the wall.
 The gunmen told them to lie face down, be quiet, and not scream, because they were going to kill them if they did.
 "Then they started shooting", Luis said, and one of the migrants yelled that he was not scared of them.
 He was shot too.
 Everyone was shot one by one, "until it was my turn", Luis said.
 Then, they shot him, and Luis pretended to be dead.

 After everyone was shot, the killers left the warehouse, and Luis waited around two minutes and then took off out of the warehouse.
 He "walked all night", and then saw a "small light far away", and made it to a house where he asked for help.
 Luis got to the place with a lot of pain, asking for help, but the people were scared and refused to help him.
 Consequently, Luis walked until sunrise, and at around 6 a.m. he saw the Mexican marines, and asked them for help.